-Born in Canada and raised in downtown Toronto and in Vienna, Austria, Jonah received his B.A. at Brown University, and his M.A., M.Phil, and Ph.D. degrees at Columbia University.
+Born in Canada and raised in downtown Toronto and in Vienna, Austria, Jonah received his BA at Brown University, and his MA, MPhil. and PhD. degrees at Columbia University.
 He served as Visiting Instructor of Talmud and Rabbinics at the Jewish Theological Seminary of America, taught at the Ziegler School of Rabbinic Studies of the American Jewish University, and headed the program in Rabbinic Literature and Civilization at the Reconstructionist Rabbinical College before becoming Associate Dean of the Rabbinical School of Hebrew College.
 Jonah has received the New Scholar Award from Harvard’s Journal of Feminist Studies in Religion and has published articles exploring rabbinic sources and traditions and ways in which this legacy can inspire us today.
-See Rabbi Jonah's blessing at Harvard's 363rd Commencement Exercises, and read Rabbi Jonah's blog on the weekly Torah portion.
+See Rabbi Jonah's Blessing at Harvard's 363rd Commencement Exercises.
+Read Rabbi Jonah's weekly blog at the Huffington Post.

 A native Ohioan, Jessica has lived in the Bay State since earning her B.A. from Brandeis University.
 She came to Harvard Hillel in 2016 after more than four years at the Harvard Alumni Association, where she learned the ropes of email marketing and social media.
 She is excited to be working at the intersection of Harvard and Judaism and loves seeing Rosovsky Hall filled with students.
 When she's not at Harvard HIllel, Jessica can be found moonlighting as a hostess at The Comedy Studio in Union Square, Somerville, where she has been selling tickets and greeting guests since 2009.